-Santa’s Wonderland is more than twinkling lights.
+Santa’s Wonderland Texas is more than twinkling lights.
 It’s a full Texas Christmas Experience.
 There is a reason that folks come back annually with their families.
-Just enough changes to make it fresh.
-But the old favorites such as Texas Santa, Marshall Frostbite (the 7-foot-tall snowman mascot), and the hayride are there.
+Just enough changes each year to make it fresh.
+But the old favorites, such as Texas Santa, Marshall Frostbite (the 7-foot-tall snowman mascot), and the hayride are still there.

 Silly me, coming from the Northeast and never having been before, I assumed that it was lights and a few activities.
 I was wrong.
 Very wrong.
-There are bands, shopping, food, activities, movies playing, and plenty of places to sit down.
+There are bands, shopping, food, activities, movies, and plenty of places to sit down.
 We could have spent far longer there watching the movies and I would have planned more time for Christmas shopping.